The 23 Most Inspiring People Alive (for me)

 3. Nick Vujicic

-Nick Vujicic was born with tetra-amelia syndrome, a rare disorder characterised by the absence of all four limbs.
+Nick Vujicic was born with tetra-amelia syndrome, a rare disorder characterized by the absence of all four limbs.
 His videos on YouTube have inspired millions and millions of people with his message to love life and live without limits.
 He was tormented to such an extent that at the age of 10 he attempted suicide.
 After years of feeling alone and worthless, he had an epiphany one day while reading an article.

 He read about a disabled man who refused to let physical limitations dictate his life.
 At that moment, Nick says, he realized he had the ability to take control of his life.
 Instead of looking at everything he lacked, he decided to look at everything he could have.
 Now a famous author and international speaker, Nick inspires the world everyday to live a life without limits.
 His message is brilliantly sobering and electric.